369th Infantry Regiment (United States): 369th Veterans' Association

 The 369th Veterans' Association is a group created to honor those who served in the 369th infantry.
 This veterans group has three distinct goals.
-According to the Legal Information Institute of the Cornell Law Institute these include,"promoting the principles of friendship and goodwill among its members; engaging in social and civic activities that tend to enhance the welfare of its members and inculcate the true principles of good citizenship in its members; and memorializing, individually and collectively, the patriotic services of its members in the 369th antiaircraft artillery group and other units in the Armed Forces of the United States."
+According to the Legal Information Institute of the Cornell Law Institute these include, "promoting the principles of friendship and goodwill among its members; engaging in social and civic activities that tend to enhance the welfare of its members and inculcate the true principles of good citizenship in its members; and memorializing, individually and collectively, the patriotic services of its members in the 369th antiaircraft artillery group and other units in the Armed Forces of the United States."

 Depiction in media

+The 1977 film Men of Bronze is about the Harlem Hellfighters.

-Fictionalized accounts featuring the Harlem Hellfighters include the 2014 graphic novel The Harlem Hellfighters written by Max Brooks and illustrated by Caanan White.
+Fictionalized accounts which feature the Harlem Hellfighters include the 2014 graphic novel The Harlem Hellfighters written by Max Brooks and illustrated by Caanan White.
 It depicts a fictionalized account of the 369th's tour in Europe during World War I. As of March 2014 a film adaptation of the aforementioned novel is in the works under Sony Pictures and Overbrook Entertainment.

+The Harlem Hellfighters appear in Battlefield 1 during the prologue mission.
+The unit features as a pre-order bonus as well, featuring a Hellfighter statue.
+The Hellfighter Pack also features as a pre-order bonus from GameStop, giving players access to unique emblems and weapon skins.

-In 2018 the 369th Infantry Regiment became part of the documentary Noble Sissle's Syncopated Ragtime, directed and produced by Daniel L. Bernardi and David de Rozas with the collaboration of El Dorado Films and the Veteran Documentary Corps.
+In 2018, the 369th Infantry Regiment became a part of the documentary Noble Sissle's Syncopated Ragtime, directed and produced by Daniel L. Bernardi and David de Rozas with the collaboration of El Dorado Films and the Veteran Documentary Corps.
 The film subject is musician and Harlem Hellfighters' soldier Noble Sissle, the documentary won Best US Documentary Feature Film at the 2019 American Documentary Film Festival and Film Fund.

-Swedish power metal band Sabaton dedicated a song to the Harlem Hellfighters on their 2022 album The war to end all wars.
+The song "Hellfighters", recorded by Swedish power metal band Sabaton for their 2022 album The War to End All Wars, is about the 369th Infantry Regiment.

+In Valiant Hearts: Coming Home the 369th Infantry Regiment is depicted and is to honor those who served in the Harlem Hellfighters during World War I.